 He completed the course of theory and tools of Negotiation held by Harvard Law School.

 He holds a Master’s Degree in Criminal Procedural Law from the Institute of Higher Studies in Criminal Law.

-He is a member of the Mexican Bar Association (Barra Mexicana de Abogados), where he actively participates in the commissions of Corporate Law and Real Estate Law.
+He is a member of the Mexican Bar Association (Barra Mexicana de Abogados), where he actively participates in the Corporate Law and Real Estate Law commissions.

-Isidoro specializes in advising commercial property occupiers and investors, particularly in relation to offices and leisure premises.
-His practice includes advising to high net worth individuals on investment in and disposal of properties in Mexico, both residential and commercial.
-He represents business occupiers of new premises and the restructuring of existing property portfolios, acting for occupiers and investors in the acquisition, management and disposal of properties.
+Isidoro specializes in advising commercial property occupiers and investors, particularly concerning offices and leisure premises.
+His practice includes advising high net worth individuals on investment in and disposal of properties in Mexico, both residential and commercial.
+He represents business occupiers of new premises and the restructuring of existing property portfolios, acting for occupiers and investors in the acquisition, management, and disposal of properties.

-He has participated in real property projects which include housing and tourism developments, golf courses, beach clubs, shopping malls and industrial parks, mainly representing Mexican developers for their alliances with national and foreign counterparties.
+He has participated in real property projects, including housing and tourism developments, golf courses, beach clubs, shopping malls, and industrial parks, mainly representing Mexican developers for their alliances with national and foreign counterparties.

-The activities in which they have participated for various developers include: Due diligence for the purchase or sale of real estate; Preparing documentation related to such real estate operations; Preparing and implementing several alliance structures among different investors in real estate projects; Preparing and implementing fractioning systems, master and accessory condominium regimes; Negotiation for the execution of different contracts with operators and marketers; Preparation of documentation for construction; Negotiating credit contracts to fund developments; Preparation of different structures for the sale different elements of real property developments; Formalization of different sales operations and appraisals of different elements of real property development; Registration process for such sales structures before the Mexican authorities and assistance for their registration before foreign authorities.
+The activities in which they have participated for various developers include Due diligence for the purchase or sale of real estate; Preparing documentation related to such real estate operations; Preparing and implementing several alliance structures among different investors in real estate projects; Preparing and implementing fractioning systems, master and accessory condominium regimes; Negotiation for the execution of various contracts with operators and marketers; Preparation of construction documentation; Negotiating credit contracts to fund developments; Preparation of different structures for the sale of elements of real property developments; Formalization of other sales operations and appraisals of various aspects of real estate development; Registration process for such sales structures before the Mexican authorities and assistance for their registration before foreign authorities.